1Kuso4ek1/ibs/README.md

 sfml-audio
 }
 ```
-In "files" you can write all your project files, in "name" you can write any word, it will be the name of your program, in libs you can write all libraries, which you use.
+In "files" you can write all your project files, in "name" you can write any word, it will be the name of your program, in libs you can write all libraries, which you use, in "flags" you can write any g++ flag, for example "w" to disable warnings, or "std=c++20" (note: don't write "-", ibs will do it for you).
 ## Instructions file
 Let's open example/libsinstall.ibs
 ```